-Worldwide, the number of incarcerated women in prison is rising and incarceration is increasingly defining our society and economy.
-In 2010, prompted by the question –– What is the purpose of imprisonment? –– as well as the experiences of people close to me I began interviewing women prisoners incarcerated in California and photographing the lives of some of these women after they are released, providing a deeper look into the effects of incarceration in families and communities.
-This project is more important than ever in exploring new strategies to better address the complex needs of present and former women prisoners who are often left out of the conversation.
+Prompted by the question –– What is the purpose of imprisonment? –– as well as the experiences of people close to me I began connecting with women incarcerated in California and photographing the lives of some of these women after they were released.
+This project became a deeper investigation of the impact of incarceration on families and communities: the pervasive social constructs outside prison walls, in communities disenfranchised by race, class, poor education, scarce housing, violence and lack of resources are clearly and inescapably society’s issues and require a community response.
+Within each testimony is an opportunity to explore new strategies to better address the complex needs of present and former women prisoners who are often left out of the conversation.

 Over the past 15 years, in the United States, the number of incarcerated women in prison increased by 203% (77% for men).
 Incarcerated women are unique in that they are mothers (62% of women in prison have children under 18), largely suffer from mental illness and have histories of sexual and physical abuse (73% of women in prison have symptoms or are diagnosed with a mental illness compared to 55% of men in prison), and almost 65% of women in state prisons were incarcerated for nonviolent drug, property, or public order offenses.
 Nearly one in three reported committing their offense to support a drug addiction.
 Many are battered women serving time for crimes related to their abuse.

-This project humanizes faceless statistics and illuminates often invisible ripple effects of incarceration on communities and families.
+This project humanizes faceless statistics and illuminates often invisible ripple effects of incarceration on communities and families revealing a system that perpetuates abuse, recidivism and broken communities.
+The circumstances leading to incarceration (substance abuse, poverty, race, domestic violence, lack of education) are imperative to gaining a better understanding of women within the criminal justice system.
 I believe this project can expose the unjust treatment of women in criminal justice systems modeled for men and address the unique, but universal needs of these women internationally.
 With the perspectives of these women, I want to explore new strategies that address the complex needs of present and former women prisoners left out of the conversation and provoke viewers to think differently about how incarceration affects our society, how social constructs and stigma around crime affect us, and become aware of how sentencing laws and public policy can hinder lives rather than serve them.